-When looking at your options when choosing an invoice factoring company, critical questions should be asked.
+When looking at your options in choosing an invoice factoring company, you should ask these critical questions.

-- Time in business: Small factors come and go.
+- Time in business.
+Small factors come and go.
 If you pick one that closes down, your UCC filing which shows the world the old, out of business factor has a security interest in your Accounts Receivables will still be in place and it could be difficult to arrange replacement financing.
-Businesscash.com has been helping companies get funded since 1998 and has a strong track record.
+Businesscash.com has been helping companies get funded since 1998.
+Over the years, we have established a strong track record.

-- Fee Structure: Not only is the overall factoring fee important, but how it is triggered matters. let’s say your clients pay on average every 33 days.
+- Fee Structure.
+Not only is the overall factoring fee important but how its triggered matters.
+Let’s say your clients pay on average every 33 days.
 You wouldn’t want your fee to trigger at 30 days.
 A fee based on 10-day increments might be best for your unique situation.
 At businesscash.com we utilize the most sophisticated software systems available with flexibility when it comes to rate and timing.

 The Scottish Government(!) has an excellent post on How to choose a factor or invoice discounter.
 Businesscash.com is US based but it is a good group of questions for the educated entrepreneur.